ZSavich/PuzzlePlatforms/README.md

 Developed with Unreal Engine 4

-This project was create while studing the course: https://www.udemy.com/course/unrealmultiplayer/
+This project was create while studying the course: https://www.udemy.com/course/unrealmultiplayer/